 Quarantine and Isolation

-William & Mary is developing plans to appropriately respond to COVID-19 infections within the community and to prevent widespread infection, including increasing the university's capacity to provide healthcare on campus.
+William & Mary has developed plans to appropriately respond to COVID-19 infections within the community and to prevent widespread infection, including increasing the university's capacity to provide healthcare on campus.

-Symptomatic students may be tested and treated through the Student Health Center.
-For residential students who test positive for COVID-19, separate housing for quarantine and isolation will be made available in Richmond Hall.
-William & Mary is planning to provide course flexibility that will allow students to continue classwork remotely, as feasible and appropriate.
+Symptomatic students may be tested and treated through the Student Health Center; visit the resource page if you feel ill and suspect COVID-19.
+For residential students who test positive for COVID-19, separate housing for quarantine and isolation will be made available.
+William & Mary has provided course flexibility that will allow students to continue classwork remotely, as feasible and appropriate.
 Active cases within the student population will be monitored through the Student Health Center under guidance from the medical director.

-Employees who test positive for COVID-19 are expected to isolate at home until they are symptom-free and test negative.
+Employees who test positive for COVID-19 are expected to isolate at home until they are symptom-free and are cleared by a physician to return.
 W&M’s Office of Human Resources can advise employees about leave options, including public health leave, sick leave or annual leave.

 For Those Unable to Return